How to Season Cast Iron

 Its durability makes cast iron cookware long-lasting, allowing it to remain in excellent condition as it gets handed down generation after generation.

 Cast iron makes for such forgiving cookware.
 It can get a bit rusty but then the cast iron can be stripped down to bare metal, appearing like it had just been made in the foundry.
+Lighter rust we call "spot rust" can be cleaned up easily.
+If you'd like to dive deeper into the subject, check out our guide on removing rust from cast iron.

 What is the science behind cast iron seasoning?

 When we season cast iron we bond micro-thin layers of polymerized oils to the cast iron.
 Then, we bond subsequent layers to one another.
 This creates a durable, non-stick surface.
+Note: If your cast iron pan is sticky after seasoning, you applied more oil/Crisbee/etc. than needed.
+Please follow our instructions for either Initial Seasoning or Daily Maintenance of cast iron down below.

 Seasoning cast iron helps us achieve a hydrophobic surface.